 3.Top Ranked Universities with State-of-the-Art Research

-According to the QS World Ranking 2022, Australia has 45 universities spread over 8 different states, 7 of which are listed in the top 100 universities worldwide.
+According to the QS World Ranking 2022, There are 45 top universities in Australia spread over 8 different states, 7 of which are listed in the top 100 universities worldwide.

 The education system in Australia offers its students unmatched developments in the technology and research sector.
 Australia is one of the top 10 countries in the world for research and development spending.